joaobispo2077/T-I-L/docs/AWS/DVA-C01/CI-CD/3-codebuild.md

   - Security Group IDs
 - Then your build can access resources in your VPC (e.g RDS, ElastiCache, EC2, ALB...)
 - Use Cases: integrations tests, data query, internal load balancers

-- In case of need of deep troubleshooting beyond logs
-- You can run CodeBuild locally on your desktop (after installing Docker)
-- For this, leverage the CodeBuild Agent